 You repeat as many as you are prescribed to do.

-This classic exercise’s origin dates back to the 1930s.
+The burpees’ origin date back to the 1930s.
 It was developed by a New York-based physiologist, Royal Burpee to test one’s fitness.

 The original version was actually far milder.
 It was only intended to be performed up to 4 times in a row.

 It was even discouraged to perform burpees for numerous times.
-His granddaughter now takes on the legacy of the burpee exercise and sees it as her mission to share the history and origin.
+His granddaughter now takes on the legacy of the burpee and sees it as her mission to share its history and origin.

 She explains, her grandfather was a huge fitness fanatic and wanted a simple way to assess one’s fitness level.
 And he wanted to do that in one single test.